danielvasilevko/Analysis-of-Fragmented-Care-in-the-Stormont-Vail-Health-System/README.md

 * Exploratory.Rmd - R Markdown featuring the exploratory data analysis behind this project.
 * Analysis.ipynb - Jupyter Notebook featuring the in depth analysis and categorization of fragmented care.
+* SVH_Fragmented.pdf - A PDF summarizing the results of the analysis.

 # What Exploratory.Rmd Does